Vyral/base-template/_posts/2019-06-24-how-to-set-boundaries-with-clients.md

 There are three main steps you need to take:&nbsp;

 **1\.
 Think about what you want your life to be like.** For some, this means being off-the-clock by a certain time of night.
-If you don’t want clients to text you at 11 o’clock at night, then make it clear from the beginning that you’re only available until 6 p.m.
+If you don’t want clients to text you at 11 p.m., then make it clear from the beginning that you’re only available until 6 p.m.
 Making a clear distinction between which points in your day (and your week) are dedicated to clients and which points are dedicated to your personal life will be essential to maintaining a good work/life balance.&nbsp;

 {% include pullquote.html %}